 🦇 Kentucky Bat Festival

-Most people believe they’re creepy — thanks Dracula — but Second Chances Wildlife Center loves them.
-This annual event, dedicated to the only flying mammal around, is held at EP Tom Sawyer State Park and offers a rare opportunity to meet social media star and “batfluencer” Pepperoni.
-Tickets are $15-$35 and benefit the wildlife rescue organization.
+Most people believe bats are creepy — thanks Dracula — but Second Chances Wildlife Center loves them.
+This annual event, dedicated to the only flying mammal around, is held at EP Tom Sawyer State Park and offers the chance to see live bats, talk with bat experts, and meet childrens’ storybook character — and bat — Stellaluna.
+Tickets are $15-$40 and benefit the wildlife rescue organization.

 And just when you thought it couldn’t get any weirder… Check out these other unconventional fall festivals happening throughout the region: